 Frank Furedi is a sociologist and social commentator.
 He is Emeritus Professor of Sociology at the University of Kent in Canterbury.

 Since the late 1990s, Frank has been widely cited about his views on why Western societies find it so difficult to engage with risk and uncertainty.
 He has published widely about controversies relating to issues such as health, parenting children, food and new technology.
 His book Invitation To Terror; Expanding the Empire of the Unknown (2007) explores the way in which the threat of terrorism has become amplified through the ascendancy of precautionary thinking.
 It develops the arguments contained in two previous books, Culture of Fear (2002) and Paranoid Parenting (2001).
 Both of these works investigate the interaction between risk consciousness and perceptions of fear, trust relations and social capital in contemporary society.

 Frank has also written extensively about issues to do with education and cultural life.
 His book, Wasted: Why Education Is Not Educating (2009) deals with the influence of the erosion of adult authority on schooling.
 On Tolerance (2011) offers a restatement of the importance of this concept for an open society.
 Authority: A Sociological History (2013) examines how the modern world has become far more comfortable with questioning authority than with affirming it.

 Frank is committed to promoting the ideals of a humanist education and his writings on higher education are devoted to affirming the value of the liberal arts.
-His forthcoming book is titled Power Of Reading: From Socrates to Twitter and will be published by Bloomsbury in October 2015.
-The book outlines the case for a liberal humanist conception of a culture of reading.
+His forthcoming book is titled Democracy Under Siege: Don't Let Them Lock It Down! and will be published by Zer0 Books in October 2020.
+The book offers a positive affirmation of the principle and the value of democracy.

 At present he is engaged in a research project that explores the history of the relationship between the problem of identity and the difficulty that western society has in engaging with issues pertaining to morality.
 His work has as its focus on the process of socialisation and intergenerational relations.